North Augusta in Edgefield County, South Carolina — The American South (South Atlantic)

 1821 - 1904

 Location.
 33° 33.883′ N, 82° 0.717′ W. Marker is in North Augusta, South Carolina, in Edgefield County.
 Marker is on West Martintown Road.
+Marker is located on the east side of West Martintown Road, about 1.8 miles north of I-20.
 Touch for map.
-Marker is located on the east side of West Martintown Road, about 1.8 miles north of I-20.
 Marker is in this post office area: North Augusta SC 29860, United States of America.
+Touch for directions.

 Also see . . .